 Never swim alone.
 No lifeguards are on duty.
 Swim at your own risk.

 From the west: Take the North or South Causeway east.
-Proceed north on Peninsula Drive for two to three
+Proceed north on Peninsula Drive for two to three miles.

 From the south: Take S.R.
 A1A north to Flagler Avenue and turn left.
 Turn right on Peninsula Avenue and go north two miles.